socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   * General requirements:

    * Access control policies must be configured on the LDAP server to grant permissions for password changes.
 The User DN as configured in *Server Settings* needs to have write permissions in order to update the userPassword attribute.
    * Passwords are sent in plaintext to the LDAP server.
-Therefore, transport encryption must be used for the communication between Nextcloud and the LDAP server, e.g. employ LDAPS.
+Therefore, transport encryption must be used for the communication between cyfrSpaces and the LDAP server, e.g. employ LDAPS.
    * Enabling password hashing on the LDAP server is highly recommended.
 While Active Directory stores passwords in a one-way format by default, OpenLDAP users could configure the ``ppolicy_hash_cleartext`` directive of the ppolicy overlay that ships with OpenLDAP.

   * Additional requirements for Active Directory:

-   * At least a 128-bit transport encryption must be used for the communication between Nextcloud and the LDAP server.
+   * At least a 128-bit transport encryption must be used for the communication between cyfrSpaces and the LDAP server.
    * Make sure that the ``fUserPwdSupport`` char of the dSHeuristics is configured to employ the ``userPassword`` attribute as ``unicodePwd`` alias.
 While this is set accordingly on AD LDS by default, this is not the case on AD DS.

 Default password policy DN: